AhmedElgarnousy/Essential_ES_Diploma/Notes/02_ES_Concepts.md

 ##### The AVR

-The basic architecture of AVR was designed by two students of Norwegian Institute of Technology (NTH), Alf-Egil Bogen and Vegard Wollan, and then was bought and developed by Atmel in 1996.
+- The basic architecture of AVR was designed by `two students` of `Norwegian Institute of Technology (NTH)`, `Alf-Egil Bogen` and `Vegard Wollan`,
+- and then was bought and developed by Atmel in 1996.
-The AVR stands for Advanced Virtual RISC, or Alf and Vegard RISC.
+- The AVR stands for Advanced Virtual RISC, `or` Alf and Vegard RISC.
-The AVR is an 8-bit RISC single-chip microcontroller with Harvard architecture.
+- The AVR is an 8-bit RISC single-chip microcontroller with Harvard architecture.

 ##### The AVR Family